reactioon/rdata/README.md

 * **Nested data**
 Support to create documents with nested data, this mean an info inside of other.
 Not only, Key-Value, but Key:[ Value:[ Value: [ Value ] ]].

-* **Indexes Support**
-Indexes improve search results and resources when works with large amount of data or nested data.

 * **Shared variables**
 Support to work with the same key-value from multiples locations.